 How can you spot it before it’s too late?

 Do your research.
-Entering a business at a time of crisis can be difficult to spot initially, but research the company and ensure that you ask a ton of questions around performance, goals, and team dynamics.
+Entering a business at a time of crisis can be difficult to spot initially, but research the company and ensure that you ask a ton of questions about performance, goals, and team dynamics.

 How long has the role been open?
 If the role has taken months or years to fill, it’s probably because they’re asking for something that is unreasonable, or it isn’t attractive to others in the market.